Critical-Infrastructure-Systems-Lab/manual/docs/other-software-hydro.md

 The VIC model requires gridded meteorological inputs, typically daily or sub-daily precipitation, temperature, and wind speed.
 Model parameters include soil and vegetation properties, topographic information, and land cover fractions, which must be prepared in a structured format.
 Outputs vary by driver but often include streamflow, soil moisture, snow water equivalent, and evapotranspiration, typically saved as NetCDF files.

 To assist with preparing and processing these inputs and outputs, the [`tonic`](https://github.com/UW-Hydro/tonic) Python package provides a suite of utilities tailored for VIC.
 For routing streamflow through river networks, VIC can be paired with [`RVIC`](https://github.com/UW-Hydro/RVIC), a companion routing model.
+In our lab, we typically use [VIC-Res](https://github.com/Critical-Infrastructure-Systems-Lab/VICRes) for routing purposes.

 The current version of the model and source code is hosted on GitHub: [https://github.com/UW-Hydro/VIC](https://github.com/UW-Hydro/VIC).